Completion windows at a glance

 message enumerates the model’s actual supported completion windows.
 You can also check the

-Pricing page for the up-to-date support matrix.
+pricing page for the up-to-date support matrix.